google/proto-quic/src/tools/metrics/histograms/README.md

 Histogram descriptions should clearly state when the histogram is emitted (profile open? network request received? etc.).

+### Owners

+Histograms need to be owned by a person or set of people.
+These indicate who the current experts on this metric are.
+Being the owner means you are responsible for answering questions about the metric, handling the maintenance if there are functional changes, and deprecating the metric if it outlives its usefulness.
+The owners should be added in the original histogram description.
+If you are using a metric heavily and understand it intimately, feel free to add yourself as an owner. @chromium.org email addresses are preferred.

 ### Deleting Histogram Entries